FoMo-0D: A Foundation Model for Zero-shot Tabular Outlier Detection: FoMo-0D : A Foundation Model for Zero-shot Tabular Outlier Detection

 \subsection{Architecture and Scalability}

-\textbf{Architecture and sample-to-sample attention:~} Like existing PFNs, \method is based on the Transformer \citep{VaswaniSPUJGKP17}, encoding each sample's feature vector as a token, and allowing token representations to attend to each other, hence enabling sample-to-sample attention.
+\textbf{Architecture and sample-to-sample attention:~} Like existing PFNs, \method is based on the Transformer \citep{VaswaniSPUJGKP17}, encoding each sample's feature vector as a {fixed size token through a linear embedding layer (see Appendix \ref{appendix:training})}, and allowing token representations to attend to each other, hence enabling sample-to-sample attention.
 We also adopt the three customizations from TabPFN \citep{hollmann2023tabpfn}, which (1) computes self-attention among all the training samples and only cross-attention from test samples to the training samples, (2) enables varying feature dimensionality by zero-padding, and (3) randomly permutes input samples while omitting positional encodings to achieve model invariance in the dataset.

 Given $\Dtr = \{\bx_1,\ldots,\bx_n\}$, each self-attention layer outputs $n$ embeddings $\{\bz_i\}_{i=1}^n$; where the $i$-th token is mapped via linear transformations to a key $\bk_i$, query $\bq_i$ and value $\bv_i$, where the $i$-th output is computed as